thomas-haslwanter/statsintro/rst/statsPreface.rst

 For most of my coding life I have worked with Matlab, as my work was confined to academic research.
-When I started to look at real life applications (i.e. things that you might want to really sell), I realized how expensive Matlab licenses are.
+When I started to look at real life applications (i.e. programs that you might want to really sell), I realized how expensive Matlab licenses are.
 At the same time, I discovered the (coding) beauty of Python.
 Put the two together, and add the fact that around 2010 Python and its documentation had matured to